 If your phone or tablet is currently running iOS 12.4.1, you get the smallest version of iOS 12.4.2.
 If you’re moving your device up from an older version of iOS 12, your iOS 12.4.2 update will be bigger because you get the features and fixes from any updates you skipped along the way.

-With that in mind, we want to walk you through the most important things to know, right now, about Apple’s new iOS 12.4.2 release.
+With that in mind, we want to walk you through the most important things to know, right now, about Apple’s iOS 12.4.2 release for iPhone and iPad.

 Our guide goes over the iOS 12.4.2 update’s performance, iOS 12.4.2 problems, the places to look for feedback about iOS 12.4.2’s performance on your iPhone or iPad, the iOS 12.4.2 jailbreak, and more.